gosh-sh/docs/docs/acki-nacki/сonnection_to_network.md

     **Seed phrase** is also printed to stdout.
     **Key pair** will be generated and saved to the file **`helloWorld.keys.json`**.

+3) Get some test-tokens to your account.

 !!! note

     You will need to send some tokens to the address before the actual deployment.
 Acki Nacki deploy is fee-based, so your new contract will be charged for this.

-3) Get some test-tokens to your account.
+    ***(You will need about 10 tokens to deploy)***

-We recommend creating a [Wallet contract](./#creating-your-own-giver) that will serve as your giver
+We recommend creating a [Wallet contract](./#creating-your-own-giver) that will serve as your giver.

-To replenish it, please contact us in [Channel on Telegram](https://t.me/+1tWNH2okaPthMWU0)
+To replenish it, please contact us in [Channel on Telegram](https://t.me/+1tWNH2okaPthMWU0).

-And transfer 10 tokens from your wallet to address

 4) Check the state of the pre-deployed contract.
 It should be `Uninit`: